 506.7 Energy conservation.
 Spaces undergoing a change of occupancy shall comply with the NC Energy Conservation Code.
+Refer to Section 101.12 for a list of exemptions.

 SECTION 507 HISTORIC BUILDINGS

 507.1 Historic buildings.
 The provisions of this code that require improvements relative to a building's existing condition or, in the case of repairs, that require improvements relative to a building's predamage condition, shall not be mandatory for historic buildings unless specifically required by this section.